 We examined nine enrolled patients suspected of ZIKV infection.
-The initial medical support and collection of urine and saliva samples were performed from January 14^{th} to February 2^{nd} 2016.
-Out of seven women, six were pregnant with gestational ages varying from 18 to 33 weeks, median value of 20.
-5 \pm 5.8 weeks (Supplementary Table 1 and 2).
-The female patient ages ranged from 20 to 42 years old (median value of 28.5 \pm 7.4 years) and the male patient ages were 24 and 68 years old.
-All the patients live in the metropolitan area of Rio de Janeiro (Supplementary Tables 3 and 4).
+The initial medical support and collection of urine and saliva samples were performed from January $14^{th}$ to February $2^{nd}$ 2016.
+Out of seven women, six were pregnant with gestational ages varying from 18 to 33 weeks, median value of $20.5 \pm 5.8$ weeks (Table A and B in S1 Text).
+The female patient ages ranged from 20 to 42 years old (median value of $28.5 \pm 7.4$ years) and the male patient ages were 24 and 68 years old.
+All the patients live in the metropolitan area of Rio de Janeiro (Table C and D in S1 Text).

-The most frequent sign of ZIKV disease was pruritic maculo papular rash which lasted in average 4 days (Supplementary Tables 1 and 2).
-However, other clinical symptoms were also prevalent, such as low grade fever (< 38°C), headache, myalgia and arthralgia of large and small joints, present in 5 out of 9 patients.
+The most frequent sign of ZIKV disease was pruritic maculo papular rash which lasted in average 4 days (Table A and B in $\underline{\text{S1 Text}}$ ).
+However, other clinical symptoms were also prevalent, such as low-grade fever (< 38°C), headache, myalgia and arthralgia of large and small joints, present in 5 out of 9 patients.

 We collected and analyzed urine from patients 1 to 4 and both urine and saliva samples from patients 5 to 9.
 Vero cells cultures were inoculated at the same date of sample collection and then daily observed through inverted microscopic examination until the appearance of cytopathic effect (CPE).
-Within one week of incubation, only two samples exhibited CPE (2 out of 14), the urine sample of patient 4 with CPE detected at 4th day of post- inoculation (1 out of 9) and the saliva sample of patient 6 at 5th day post-inoculation (1 out of 5).
-In this last infection, we recognized small foci of rounded and refractive cells detaching from the monolayer (Fig 1 A and B).
+Within one week of incubation, only two samples exhibited CPE (2 out of 14), the urine sample of patient 1 with CPE detected at 4th day of post-inoculation (1 out of 9) and the saliva sample of patient 6 at 5th day post-inoculation (1 out of 5).
+In this last infection, we recognized small foci of rounded and refractive cells detaching from the monolayer (Fig 1A and 1B).
 After one-week incubation, we proceeded to split cells from negative cultures by means of trypsinization when monolayer was confluent.
 This procedure was repeated for three consecutive times.
-Nevertheless, it was not possible to isolate ZIKV in these samples, neither by detecting CPE in Vero cell monolayers or ZIKV genome by RT-PCR (results not shown).
+Nevertheless, it was not possible to isolate ZIKV in these samples, neither by detecting CPE in Vero cell monolayers or ZIKV genome by RT-PCR.
 We also analyzed these samples by plaque forming assay as a way to detect infectious virus particles.
 Unfortunately, we did not perform this analysis with urine of patient 1, because we received a small aliquot of this specimen.
-Nevertheless, we detected viral plaques from samples of patient 6 (Fig 1 C and D), in which the dilution 1:2 of saliva originated in 8 PFU resulting in an original viral concentration of 80 PFU/ml in saliva of patient 6.
-Interestingly, only one viral plaque was visualized by means of this methodology in urine sample of this patient 6, resulting in a titer of 10 PFU/ml.
+Nevertheless, we detected viral plaques from samples of patient 6

 Fig 1.
 Isolation of Zika virus in Vero cell from the saliva of patient 6.
 Phase contrast optical microscopy of culture flasks containing (A) Mock-infected Vero cells and (B) saliva-infected Vero cells presenting a clear visible cytopathic effect.
 Viral plaque detection in saliva (C) and urine (D).
 The white arrow shows the unique viral plaque detected in the urine sample.